dmx-systems/dmx-documentation/docs/user.rst

 Using the back button of your browser brings you back to the situation you were looking at before.
 It is not an "undo" though:
-Going back does not revert you latest change.
+Going back does not revert your latest change.

 .. _user-collaboration-and-sharing: